kudoleh/iOS-Clean-Architecture-MVVM-Views-In-Code/README.md

-# Template iOS App using Clean Architecture and MVVM with Views in Code
+# Template iOS App using Clean Architecture and MVVM with Views written in Code

 iOS Project implemented with Clean Layered Architecture and MVVM.
 (Can be used as Template project by replacing item name “Repository”). **More information in medium post**: <a href="https://tech.olx.com/clean-architecture-and-mvvm-on-ios-c9d167d9f5b3">Medium Post about Clean Architecture + MVVM</a>